kachick/chawan/doc/mailcap.md

   into a new buffer.
 * The `x-htmloutput` extension field behaves the same as `copiousoutput`, but makes Chawan interpret the command's output as HTML.
+* `needsterminal` hands over control of the terminal to the command while it is running.
+Note: as of now, `needsterminal` does nothing if either `copiousoutput` or `x-htmloutput` is specified.
-* For a description of nametemplate, see the RFC.
+* For a description of `nametemplate`, see the RFC.

 ## Note